If you want to learn how to make the best home fries I've got you! This easy side dish can be served at any meal.

 - A well-seasoned cast iron pan is best for frying potatoes.
 Try not to use a non-stick skillet.
 They don't get hot enough.

 - The type of potatoes makes a difference.
-The best potatoes for frying are Yukon Gold or Russet potatoes.
+The best for frying are Yukon Gold or Russet potatoes.
 I've used red potatoes as well.
 If you use Russets you definitely want to soak them in water before frying because they have a high starch content but they will be crispier overall.
+Be sure to check out the comparison table below.

-- Peanut oil or any light vegetable oil is necessary to make the best southern fried potatoes with that crispy crust you're looking for.
+- Peanut oil or other light vegetable oil is necessary to make the best fried potatoes with that crispy crust you're looking for.
 I prefer peanut oil over olive oil because of its high smoke point but use what you have.

 - I like to finish the dish with plenty of cracked black pepper!